Show Tracker

 Executive producers and writers Damon Lindelof and Carlton Cuse grew up reading a lot of the same authors (Stephen King, John Steinbeck and Kurt Vonnegut) and have acknowledged literature’s influence in the way they have shaped the show.

-“It’s a nod to that process," Lindelof (who is also co-creator) explained last year.
-"We pick the books with a great deal of meticulous thought and specificity and talk about what the thematic implications of picking a certain book are, why we’re using it in the scene and what we want the audience to deduce from that choice."
+“It’s a nod to that process,’ Lindelof (who is also co-creator) explained last year.
+‘We pick the books with a great deal of meticulous thought and specificity and talk about what the thematic implications of picking a certain book are, why we’re using it in the scene and what we want the audience to deduce from that choice.’

 Because “Lost” was not a carbon-copy cop show, legal drama or medical show, there was not a lot of precedence for its unique structure.
 Lindelof and Cuse found inspiration in the making of the show in books as opposed to movies or other TV shows.

 They noted Stephen King’s “The Stand” as a blueprint for early episodes.
 “It was this very long, character-oriented book that hung on a high-concept premise that the entire nation had been infected with this super-flu, and it was the equivalent of people crashing on this mysterious island.
-Both based on incredibly intricate and involved character dynaStandmics," Cuse said.
+Both based on incredibly intricate and involved character dynamics,’ Cuse said.

-More than 70 books have been referenced during the six seasons, including heavy reads such as the 700-page “Ulysses” by James Joyce and “The Odyssey" by Homer.
-Whether it's a plot line, character or theme, many elements seen in “Lost” can be traced back to a book: time travel (“A Brief History of Time” by Stephen Hawking), alternate realities ("Alice in Wonderland,” “The Chronicles of Narnia,” A Wrinkle in Time"), differing points of view and flashbacks (“Catch 22") or simply the title of an episode (“Through the Looking Glass,” “Tale of Two Cities,” “There’s No Place Like Home”).
-All reflect the producers' and writers' fondness for great literature.
+More than 70 books have been referenced during the six seasons, including heavy reads such as the 700-page “Ulysses” by James Joyce and “The Odyssey’ by Homer.
+Whether it’s a plot line, character or theme, many elements seen in “Lost” can be traced back to a book: time travel (“A Brief History of Time” by Stephen Hawking), alternate realities (‘Alice in Wonderland,” “The Chronicles of Narnia,” A Wrinkle in Time’), differing points of view and flashbacks (“Catch 22’) or simply the title of an episode (“Through the Looking Glass,” “Tale of Two Cities,” “There’s No Place Like Home”).
+All reflect the producers’ and writers’ fondness for great literature.

 There are a few titles that have been referenced regularly throughout the series and undoubtedly for good reasons.
-“Watership Down,” Richard Adams' novel about a society of rabbits searching for a safe place in a threatening world, is one.
-WatershipDown
+“Watership Down,” Richard Adams’ novel about a society of rabbits searching for a safe place in a threatening world, is one.

 “'Watership Down' was the book that got me started reading the books on the show,” said James Brush, a high school English teacher in Austin, Texas, who started his own blog devoted to the books on “Lost.”
 “It always makes me think of Jack.
 He’s like the main character, Hazel.
 He’s not the biggest or strongest but he’s smart and grows wise.”